Home Page

 building enjoyment on something that was fast and forgiving (and

-inflatable sights up a bit.
+inflatable sights still.

 It made me keener to put up something on the boat to attract queries, put

-(Photo right, and copies available on request.)
+(Photo right, and new signs available on request.)

 Alastair |